xebialabs-community/devops-keycloak-examples/README.md

 Note that the the demo works out of the box with the canned setup.
 For the sake of demonstration we will now chang the client to the one we just configured.

 Because the demo is in Docker we do it slightly different than a regular server setup.
-Edit the file `docker/default-conf/reference.conf`.
-This equivalent to the `conf/xl-release.conf` file in a normal server installation.
+Edit the file `docker/conf/xl-release.conf`.

 Open the file and you will see a snippet under `xl.security.auth.providers.oidc`.
 In the case of a vanilla server installation you will need to copy this from the Digital.ai Release documentation.